oliver021/oli-workshop/README.md

 // block this thread to test and that allow the queue to finish manager.WaitInBussy();
 ```
+In addition, you can at any time cancel the execution cancel the process.

 ```csharp
 // set the max concurrent threads